kleintt/cookie-converter/README.md

     - name of cookie file
     - name of Phantom bot supported website(like Finishline, YeezySupply) name must be exactily same
-    - name of Project Destroyer supported website(find in cookie file)
+    - name of Project Destroyer supported website(could be found in cookie file)